mariellad/jerusalem-landmarks/README.md

 ## Evaluation
 - **Ground Truth Establishment**: A ground truth is established for the selected images.
 - **Model Comparison**: Outputs from each model are compared to the ground truth using fuzzy matching (Levenstein distance).
 The model with the highest average score is selected.
+- The code for evaluation is in evaluation.ipynb.

 ## Scaling Up
 - **Expanded Processing**: The selected model is rerun with a larger set of approximately 1,000 images.